Course Outline

 • Sharing the report in the cloud

-• Embedding the report on a Sharepoint site and a public web page
+• Embedding the report on a Sharepoint site and a public website

 Requirements

-This course allows participants to master knowledge in creating interactive data visualizations using Power BI tools, based on models created with Power Query.
+The training aims to master the knowledge required for creating interactive data visualizations using Power BI tools, based on models created with Power Query.

 Participant Profile

-This course is aimed at individuals who create reports and analyses, compile summaries using Microsoft Excel, and wish to analyze larger datasets using a new tool, thereby gaining greater flexibility and professional presentation of their work.
-Familiarity with Microsoft Excel, including tables and pivot charts, is recommended.
-Basic knowledge of data import from CSV files, Access databases, and spreadsheets.
+This training is intended for individuals who create reports and analyses using Microsoft Excel, those who wish to analyze larger datasets using a new tool while achieving greater flexibility and professional presentation of their work.
+A recommended skill level includes proficiency in Microsoft Excel, knowledge of tables and pivot charts, and basic data import from CSV files, Access databases, and spreadsheets.

 Benefits for Participants

-Upon completing the course, participants will be able to retrieve, transform, and present data in a concise form using Power BI reports.
+Upon completion of the training, participants will be able to retrieve, transform, and present data in a coherent form using Power BI reports.

 Benefits for Organizations